microsoft/Windows-driver-samples/audio/sysvad/ReadMe.md

 ### Manual deployment

 Before you manually deploy a driver, you must prepare the target computer by turning on test signing and by installing a certificate.
 You also need to locate the DevCon tool in your WDK installation.
-After that you’re ready to run the built driver sample.
+After that you're ready to run the built driver sample.

 **1. Prepare the target computer**